 Beck, Henry V., 1959, Geology and ground-water resources of Kansas River valley between Wamego and Topeka vicinity: Kansas Geol.
 Survey, Bull.
-135, 88 p.
+135, 88 p. [available online]

 Chelikowsky, J. R., 1972, Structural Geology of the Manhattan, Kansas Area: Kansas Geol.
 Survey, Bull.
 204, part 4, p.
 1-13.